OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ## Overview

    >  **Note:** Add-ins that utilize the **ItemSend** event type can't be listed in the Office Store and need to be installed by an administrator.
+Currently, it's only supported on Outlook Web App in Office 365.
+Support for other SKUs are coming soon.
 For more information, see the **Guidelines and restrictions** section in this article.

 You can use the Outlook add-in events to handle, check or block user actions when something of interest occurs.
 Events  provide ways to: